Welcome back, Rush Limbaugh and the cutting edge of societal evolution, right before your very eyes here on the EIB network.

 Even Puerto Rico gets to vote.

-Let all the states vote and let it matter, and then see where we are at the end.
+Let all the states vote and let it matter and then see where we are at the end.

 Yeah.

-Okay, quick time out.
+Okay, quick timeout.

-We will uh we'll be back, folks.
+We will be back, folks.

 Don't go away.